 Into the Cannibal's Pot: Lessons for America from Post -Apartheid South Africa, by Ilana Mercer.

 A History of Communism in South Africa, by Henry Pike.

 Politics by Other Means: The ANC's War on South Africa, by Morgan Norval.

 The Other End of the Lifeboat, by Otto Scott.

 Idolatry is the Most Condemned Sin in the Bible

 The Mandela Industry

-Over One Million Reasons Why I Will Not be Voting ANC
+Over 5 Million Reasons Why I Will Not be Voting for the ANC

 Several of these articles can also be viewed as PowerPoint Presentations on Slideshare.